Beginner's tips on company branding and design

-Also, consider the ways in which your logo will be used, whether online or in real life on billboards, magazine ads, stationary, vehicles.
-You’ll want to create something that is both original and adaptable, and can therefore be used in a multitude of ways.
+Also, consider the ways in which your logo will be used, whether online or in real life on billboards, magazine ads, stationery, vehicles.
+You’ll want to create something that is both original and adaptable and can, therefore, be used in a multitude of ways.

 Communicate beyond your logo

 Having a strong logo is vital, although many businesses may confuse their brand with their logo.
 It is crucial to differentiate between the two.
 Specifically, a brand is the public personification of your business.